Cronos Group Inc. (CRON)'s Financial Results Comparing With Moleculin Biotech Inc. (NASDAQ:MBRX) | New Business Observer

 Profitability

-Table 2 provides us Cronos Group Inc. and Moleculin Biotech Inc.’s net margins, return on assets and return on equity.
+Table 2 represents Cronos Group Inc. (NASDAQ:CRON) and Moleculin Biotech Inc. (NASDAQ:MBRX)’s net margins, return on equity and return on assets.

 |Net Margins